 Now that we’ve got you nice and confused, what are you going to decide – partner or solo?

-First determine if you’re a self motivator or a guy who thrives on external input.
-If you’ve got that Platz-like ability to summon up super-human energy, by all means go it alone.
-Talk to an instructor at the gym and explain to them that you prefer to train alone but that you’ll be calling on them for a spot when you go real heavy.
+First, determine if you’re a self-motivator or a guy who thrives on external input.
+If you’ve got that Platz-like ability to summon up super-human energy, by all means, go it alone.
+Talk to an instructor at the gym and explain to them that you prefer to train alone but that you’ll be calling on them for a spot when you go really heavy.

 If they’re any good at their job they’ll be happy to oblige and they’ll know how to spot you properly.
 If they’re not, then what the Hell are you doing there?

 Everyone else should seriously consider a training partner.
 The key, however, is to be selective.
 Get the wrong guy and your muscle-building goals are in jeopardy.

 Here’s a checklist of qualities that you’ll want to have checks besides if you’ve found the right partner.
 Have a trial of a couple of weeks and see how he goes . . .

 How Do They Rate?

 If the guys are not there at least a couple of minutes before the scheduled start time of your workout, every workout for the first two weeks, can him.
 The first time he’s late, start your workout on time and let him jump in when he arrives – he’ll know you mean business.

 Worse than being late is not showing up at all.
 A missed day during that trial period means the guy’s a total loser (unless they have a pretty good excuse).
 Move on.